Bird list for bird walk at the Checkermallow wetlands area.

 It was while the Northern Harrier was entertaining us that some folks caught sight of another hawk in the sky above the same field.
 In binoculars it looked about like this next photo.

 When I looked at this bird, I asked immediately, "What about the white head?"
 Someone else said yes they were wondering about that too.
 Harriers don't have a white head.
-But the uncommon Rough-legged Hawk does!
+But the rather uncommon Rough-legged Hawk does!
 Both adult male and female Rough-legged Hawks have white heads with the white extending down to mid-breast and lots of dark (chocolate brown) streaks on head and breast.

 BOGS first saw a dark morph on a Finley trip in 2013, on Valentine's Day.